 If you formed your company via 1st Formations, you can download a copy of your certificate of incorporation by logging into your account on our website and clicking on ‘My Companies’ > Select your company from the list > Click on the ‘Documents’ tab.
 You’ll then be able to download your PDF copy of the certificate.

-You can also purchase a hard copy of your certificate through the ‘Shop’.
-All you need to do is login to your account > ‘My Companies’ > Select your company from the list > click on the ‘Shop’ tab’ > Add the ‘Printed Certificate of Incorporation’ to your basket for just £10.00.
+You can also purchase a hard copy of your certificate of incorporation through our ‘Shop’.
+All you need to do is log in to your account > ‘My Companies’ > Select your company from the list > click on the ‘Shop’ tab’ > Add the ‘Printed Certificate of Incorporation’ to your basket for just £10.00.

 2. Companies House Service

 You can download the file copy of your certificate of incorporation through Companies House Service (formerly known as Companies House BETA).
 To find this, simply:

 - Enter your company name into the search box

 - In the search results, click on your company name

 - Scroll down to the bottom and select ‘View PDF’ next to Incorporation (you may need to navigate to the older pages to find this)

 - You’ll find the certificate of incorporation on page one of the PDF

 You can order a certified copy of your certificate of incorporation from Companies House by calling the contact centre on +44 (0)303 1234 500 and quoting the CRN of the company whose certificate you want.
 The standard service costs £15.00 and will be issued within 4 working days.
 A same-day service is also available at a cost of £50.00 (orders need to be received by 2pm).